-Located in Silver Falls State Park east of Salem, Oregon, the Catamount Trail is a four-mile single track that sets an example of the modern mountain biking experience.
+Located in Silver Falls State Park east of Salem, Oregon, the Catamount Trail loop is 12 mile ride that features a four-mile, mostly downhill single track.
+Part of a larger trail network, this loop is a great example of the modern XC mountain biking trail experience.

 Described as an ‘enhanced’ cross country trail, the single track twists and turns through the forest over a mixture of hardpack and pine needles.
 Punctuated with roots and the occasional pile of rocks, there are a number of optional features along the route allowing riders to get creative along the way.